 Figure 1.
-Structure and catalyzed reaction of BglB (A) Structure of BglB in complex with a modeled p-nitrophenyl-ß-D-glucoside utilized for the design efforts.
+Structure and catalyzed reaction of BglB (A) Structure of BglB in complex with the modeled p-nitrophenyl-ß-D-glucoside utilized for the design efforts.
 Alpha carbons of residues mutated are shown as blue spheres (B) The BglB catalyzed reaction on p-nitrophenyl-ß-D-glucoside used to evaluate the designed mutants.

 A primary factor that has limited development of improved enzyme redesign algorithms is the existence of large quantitative datasets correlating enzyme sequence and function.
 Large quantitative data sets exist for both protein-protein interfaces, as well as protein thermostability, and have played a critical role in evaluating and improving computational algorithms to accurately model and design novel functions.
 However, there is no equivalent dataset of sequenced, purified, and kinetically characterized enzyme mutants.
 While many large mutant enzyme libraries have been produced and screened, often only a small subset of the libraries are produced, purified, and kinetically characterized to determine Michaelis-Menten constants.